 An order can also be used to confirm that both parties do not wish to make any claims against each other.

-A consent order can only be approved by the court if it is sent at the correct time; namely, after the decree nisi has been pronounced.
+A consent order can only be approved by the court if it is sent at the correct time; namely, after the conditional order has been pronounced.
 A solicitor will help you to follow this procedure.

 What is ‘the remarriage trap’?

-Once a divorced person remarries, they are unable to apply for a financial provision order or property adjustment order under the Matrimonial Causes Act 1973.
-Unless the claiming parties’ financial claims are already set out before the court (either by way of court application or within the divorce petition itself), the act effectively prevents the party who has remarried from applying for an order that, for example, deals with the selling or transfer of property, lump sums or spousal maintenance.
+Once a divorced person/someone who has dissolved a civil partnership remarries or enters into another civil partnership, they are unable to apply for a financial provision order or property adjustment order under the Matrimonial Causes Act 1973.
+Unless the claiming parties’ financial claims are already set out before the court (either by way of court application or within the divorce/dissolution application itself), the act effectively prevents the party who has remarried/entered into a civil partnership from applying for an order that, for example, deals with the selling or transfer of property, lump sums or spousal maintenance.

-Therefore, it is particularly important that divorce documents are completed correctly before being sent for processing by the court.
+Therefore, it is particularly important that divorce/dissolution documents are completed correctly before being sent for processing by the court.

-Due to the processes that must be followed in a divorce within the UK, an uncontested divorce with no complications usually takes between seven to nine months.
+Due to the processes that must be followed in a divorce within the UK, a divorce/dissolution with no complications usually takes between seven to nine months.
+The minimum length of time a divorce or dissolution can be achieved is 26 weeks.

 Any financial complexities can increase that timescale.